exasol/cloud-storage-extension/docs/kinesis/design.md

 Uses `KINESIS_METADATA` and `KINESIS_PATH` internally to generate a single import statement.

-## Scriptclasses implementation
+## Scriptclasses Implementation

-The scriptclasses contain logic that UDF function use.
+The scriptclasses contain logic that the UDF functions use.

 ### `KinesisShardsMetadataReader`